 Your customers want two things: quality and convenience.
-They want a product that satisfies -- or exceeds -- their expectations in solving their problem.
-And, they want to get it and understand it as efficiently as possible.
+They want a product that satisfies — or exceeds — their expectations in solving their problem.
+And, when they get it, they want to understand it as efficiently as possible.

 Customers like to handle as much of the buying process as they can on their own.
-Typically, contacting you for support is -- and I'm sorry to say it -- their last resort, and they're not going to be too happy about it.
+Typically, contacting you for support is — and I'm sorry to say it — their last resort (not to mention, they may not be too happy about having to do so).

 So, how can you make the customer onboarding process as simple as can be?
 Well, by building a customer education program, of course.

-A customer education program is created by a company to teach customers how to use their new products.
-It is typically packed with courses and videos that show how the product works, provides tips for navigating tricky aspects, and incorporates use cases to put the product in a real-life context.
-It can consist of an FAQ page, a knowledge base, how-to video and audio content, or academies and certifications.
+Companies create customer education programs to teach customers how to use their new products.
+These programs are typically packed with teachings that show how the product works, provide tips for navigating tricky features, and incorporate different use cases.
+They may also consist of an FAQ page, knowledge base, how-to videos, audio content, courses, and certifications.

-Basically, it provides customers with an extended how-to guide that can answer most, if not all, questions they might have while onboarding their product.
-And then, any advanced questions that remain after, are better directed to a customer support employee or customer success manager.
+Basically, these programs provide customers with an extended how-to guide that can answer most, if not all, questions they might have while onboarding.
+And then, any advanced questions that remain after can be directed to a customer support or success rep.

 Customer education programs can create a more positive, effective experience for both customers and customer-facing employees.